 Supporting documents that are scanned and sent by email are not considered to be valid and neither are unconfirmed copies of originals.

-d.
-Following are examples of certificates that require confirmation by means of an apostille authentication or double authentication, as appropriate:
+Following are examples of certificates that require confirmation by means of an apostille authentication or chain authentication, as appropriate:

 The requirement is that custody documents are not older than six (six) months when submitted to the Directorate of Immigration.
 If such documents are older, a confirmation by the issuer of the custody documents is required that the documents are still valid (in effect).

 An applicant must submit a criminal record issued by the country in which he resides.
 A criminal record certificate must not be older than 12 months when it is submitted.
 A copy of the criminal record may be submitted and it is not required to be legally authenticated.
 If necessary, the Directorate of Immigration may request an authenticated criminal record in original form or that criminal records be submitted from more countries than the country of residence.

 Different rules may apply in different countries regarding the issuance of criminal record certificates.
 The criminal record certificate must be issued by the highest authority competent to issue such certificates, or by another authority in the country competent to issue such certificates.
 The certificate must state that the information in the certificate stems from national databases, not only databases in certain areas (for example, in certain regions or states of a country).

 Following are examples of competent issuers of criminal record certificates: